 The original Luddites were bands of skilled textile workers who had been laid-off after advances in technology replaced the need for them.
 In reaction to being laid-off, they burned mills, terrorized the owners and then destroyed the steam and water-powered labor-saving devices that had cost them their jobs.
 The uprisings took place mainly in the center of the wool region in England from 1811-16.
 In other words, Luddites were casualties of the English Industrial Revolution.

 Ned Ludd was the movement’s mythical founder -- an apprentice who smashed his shearing frame with a hammer.
 These wooden frames were a new technology which allowed heavy shears to be held in balance to trim a rough layer of threads from woven cloth.
 Although Ned didn’t break the machine to make a political statement, he inadvertently became the first practitioner of Luddism.
 Thirty years later in pursuit of a naive back-to-basics theme, Luddites organized and rioted against technological advances in the English textile industry.
-The Luddites rioted in rejection of technology which was seen as threatening to their way of life and livelihood.
+The Luddites rioted in rejection of technology that was seen as threatening to their way of life and livelihood.

 Now, in California, we have regulatory Luddites.
 They fear the advent of competition, bemoan its reduction (or elimination) of their previous regulatory overview and seek to smash restructuring as poor Ned smashed his machinery.
 Their arguments are reactionary, their political tactics oppressive.